 This translates to a pretty long waiting time in-between homes, so ensure your finances and living arrangement are planned to cater for those factors.

 Can I own more than one property in Singapore?

 There is no limit to the number of private properties you can own as a Singapore Citizen or PR.

-HDB owners who wish to purchase private property can only do so after the minimum occupation period of 5 years.
-This means that if you want to own both an HDB flat and private property, you must first purchase an HDB flat and occupy it for at least 5 years before investing in a private property (local or overseas).
+HDB owners who wish to purchase private property can only do so after the minimum occupation period of five or 10 years (for prime locations).
+This means that if you want to own both an HDB flat and private property, you must first purchase a HDB flat and occupy it for at least 5 or 10 years before investing in a private property (local or overseas).

-Note: If you own a private property, you are not eligible for a CPF Housing Grant or an HDB housing loan.
+Note: If you own a private property, you are not eligible for the CPF Housing Grant or HDB housing loan.

 Source: Housing & Development Board

 Buying your first home?
 Compare and apply for a home loan through SingSaver to enjoy interest rates as low as 1.80% p.a. with a 2 years lock-in.